The Marine Corps is considered the most demanding and challenging branch in the military.

 It is possible to request a waiver for a tattoo that is located on a body part that is otherwise not authorized in the military branch.

-The recruiting officer is given permission to assess each situation on a case-by-case basis.
+Your recruiting officer will assess each situation on a case-by-case basis.

-Former Marines that have “out of regulation tattoos” and wish to join the reserves are often granted a waiver, as one example.
+Former Marines that have “out-of-regulation tattoos” and wish to join the Reserves often receive tattoo waivers, as one example.

-The Marine Corps rarely grants waivers to Marines with obscene or indecent tattoos as the content is of the body art is judged more harshly.
+The Marine Corps rarely grants waivers to Marines with obscene or indecent tattoos, as the content of the body art is judged more harshly.

 What other grooming standards does the Marine Corps have?